 Reduces Risk of Gallstones

-Buckwheat is rich in insoluble fiber, which we have already mentioned, which also means that it greatly decreases the chances of developing gallstones!
-Insoluble fiber not only increases transit time of food through the digestive tract, but also reduces the need for excess secretion of bile acids.
-When too much bile acid is created, the chances of developing gallstones is much higher, so a steady intake of insoluble fiber in the diet can protect your gallbladder!
-Most research has thus far been done on animals, but early research on humans has also shown a positive correlation.
+Buckwheat is rich in insoluble fiber, which also means that it greatly decreases the chances of developing gallstones.
+Insoluble fiber not only increases the transit time of food through the digestive tract but also reduces the need for the excess secretion of bile acids.

 Prevents Asthma Attacks

-The magnesium and vitamin E levels in buckwheat are both strong enough to support the claim that buckwheat protects children from developing asthma.
-Studies show that children who don’t receive high levels of grains or grain-like foods are much more likely to develop asthma because they are deficient in certain anti-inflammatory nutrients, like vitamin E and magnesium.
+The magnesium and vitamin E levels in buckwheat are both strong enough to say that buckwheat protects children from developing asthma.
+Studies done in the Netherlands show that children who don’t receive high levels of grains or grain-like foods are much more likely to develop asthma because they are deficient in certain anti-inflammatory nutrients, like vitamin E and magnesium.

 Improves Bone Health

-Buckwheat is rich in selenium and zinc, both of which are essential trace minerals that the body needs to form strong bones and to continue to regrow damaged or degraded bones as we age.
-Also, selenium benefits the strength of teeth and nails as well!
+Buckwheat is rich in selenium and zinc, both of which are essential trace minerals that the body needs for strong bones, teeth, and nails.

-Buckwheat is very high in iron content, and this vital element is one of the key components in the formation of red blood cells.
+Buckwheat is very high in iron content, and this is one of the key components in the formation of red blood cells.
 A deficiency in iron can lead to anemia, which is a complicated condition characterized by fatigue, cognitive slowness, headaches, and even other, more serious side effects.
-Adding buckwheat to your diet can eliminate your chances of anemia and keep your blood flowing!

-Since buckwheat is not a wildly common alternative in some parts of the world, it is possible that you have never encountered it before, and have an unknown allergy to it.
+Word of Caution: Since buckwheat is not a wildly common crop in some parts of the world, you may have never encountered it before and have an unknown allergy to it.
 Some people can also develop an allergy to buckwheat after prolonged exposure.
-Speak to your doctor before adding any new foods to your diet in a consistent way, and be aware that buckwheat can definitely be an allergen to some people.
-The allergic reactions can be serious, ranging from a runny nose and some intestinal discomfort to anaphylactic shock and death.
-Just be careful, and stay healthy!
+The allergic reactions can range from a runny nose and some intestinal discomfort to anaphylactic shock and death.